Blog Layout

 We find it most helpful and effective when these changes are viewed as “Progress Indicators” rather than “negative side effects”.
 The body has the most beautiful innate wisdom to heal itself when given the tools and opportunity.

-To effectively advance or modify the therapy for your or your family member, we ask for your subjective observations from session to session.
+To effectively advance or modify the therapy for you or your family member, we ask for your subjective observations from session to session.

 You will find a sample list of symptoms/observations below.
 This is not a complete list, but one to set a basic guideline.